Shawn-Nichol/AndroidKotlinGuide/UserInterface/Menu/01) Defining a Menu in XML.md

 </menu>

 ```
-You Can add a submenu to an item in any menu by adding a menu element as the child of an item Submenus are useful when your applicatioin has a lot of functions that can be organized into topics, like items in a PC application's menu bar (file, Edit, View, etc.)
+You can add a submenu to an item in any menu by adding a menu element as the child of an item Submenus are useful when your applicatioin has a lot of functions that can be organized into topics, like items in a PC application's menu bar (file, Edit, View, etc.)

 ```
 <?xml version="1.0" encoding="utf-8"?>